iniludi/Telco_Customer_Behavior/README.md

 # Telco Customer Behavior

-This repo contains all the code used for the IDA course final project, "Telco Customer Behavior".
+This repo contains all the code used for the Introduction to Data Analysis (CS6850) final project, "Telco Customer Behavior".

 ## Project summary: